How clinical trials are monitored

 Researchers don't like to close trials early unless there is very strong evidence that one group of patients is doing much better than the other.
 Closing a trial early can make it difficult to interpret the results.
 Sometimes results may seem better for one treatment over another in the short term.
 This may not be the case in the long term.

-A trial can also be closed early if it is recruiting patients much more slowly than expected.
+A trial can also close early if it is recruiting patients much more slowly than expected.
 The funding organisation may decide that the trial is recruiting so slowly that it will take too long to come up with any results.
 In that case, it may not be a good use of funds.
 And it may not be ethical to carry on entering patients into a trial that is not going to decide anything in the long run.

 Running trials for longer